jayllo-c/tp/docs/DeveloperGuide.md

 Features related to the creation and reading of CSV files were made possible through the use of the [OpenCSV](http://opencsv.sourceforge.net/) library.

+Our project made use of AI assistance from [GitHub Copilot](https://copilot.github.com/) to finish small snippets of code and to provide suggestions.

 --------------------------------------------------------------------------------------------------------------------

 <div id="setting-up"></div>